 Head Count is a new horror movie with both mystery and thriller elements.
 On Netflix now, the indie film has a basic plot that’s pretty damn brilliant in its simplicity.
 Still, it would have been better with a tighter runtime.
 Read more in our Head Count review here!

-Head Count is a new indie horror mystery out now.
+Head Count is a new indie horror mystery out on Netflix now.
 I absolutely love it when a horror movie comes out with a premise that’s super simple from a filmmaker that knows how to work with creepiness.